vladlu/wp-prod/README.md

 #

-**It have to be installed in the `dev/` directory of the project root to work correctly.**
+**It has to be installed in the `dev/` directory of the project root to work correctly.**

 #

-Version: 1.0.17
+Version: 1.0.18
 Core Version: 1.14.7

 License: [MIT](https://github.com/vladlu/wp-prod/blob/master/LICENSE)